plotly/plotly.py/doc/python/parallel-coordinates-plot.md

     pygments_lexer: ipython3
     version: 3.7.3
   plotly:
-    description: How to make parallel coorindates plots in Python with Plotly.
+    description: How to make parallel coordinates plots in Python with Plotly.
     display_as: scientific
     language: python
     layout: base